retorillo/wstart/README.md

 `wstart` is constituted with `server` and `client`.
 On Windows it runs as `server`, on Bash it runs as `client`.

-This mechanism allows to open Windows Command Processor and folders in new window from Bash.
-Plus, allows to start a Windows command and interactive shell on Bash.
+Can open Windows applications in new window from Bash, or run Windows commands inside Bash.

 ## Requirements